Channel

 and SubscriberRef

-type handles for specified Topic names, which are used for Channel publishing and subscribing, respectively.
-Notes on using these two methods:
+type handles for a specified Topic name, used for Channel publishing and subscribing respectively.
+Notes on these two methods:

-These interfaces can be used during both the
+These two interfaces can be used in both the

 Initialize